CTylerD/Exercise-Tracker/README.md

 ---

 ### Stack:
-The API was written in Node, Express, and React, using a Mongoose database
+Track Yo Exercises! was written in Node, Express, and React, using a MongoDB database

 ## Getting Started